janbiedermann/opal-autoloader/README.md

 if it cannot be found there, it will be looked up as 'components/my/component', and so on.

 ## info
-This has been extracted from the ruby-hyperloop project and is originally a port of the rails autoloader.
+This was originally a port of the rails autoloader.

-## community

-Lets meet in the ruby-hyperloop gitter channel.